-Wealth management is a special kind of financial advisory service for accredited investors and other people with high net worths.
+Wealth management is a kind of financial advisory service for accredited investors and other people with high net worths.
 Wealth managers provide advice about investing, estate planning, taxes, and anything else that could help grow a client's wealth.

-Here’s what to know about wealth management, including whom it's designed for and how it compares to asset management.
+Here’s what you need to know about wealth management, including how it works and how it compares to asset management.

 What Is Wealth Management?

-The premise of wealth management is that people who have a high net worth may require more extensive services than those offered by traditional financial advisors.
-Those with millions—perhaps even billions of dollars—may have complex investment portfolios, complicated tax situations, various businesses, ownership interests, and other specific needs that are unlikely to apply to average investors.
+People who have a high net worth may need more services than those offered by traditional financial advisors.
+Those with millions—perhaps even billions of dollars—may have complex portfolios, complicated tax situations, and other needs that are unlikely to apply to average investors.

-Wealth managers may be able to leverage a wide range of financial products and services to address a specific set of requirements.
-Although clients pay a special wealth management fee, they receive customized strategies designed specifically with their finances in mind.
+Wealth managers often have access to a wider range of financial products and services.
+Although clients pay a fee, they receive strategies designed with their finances in mind.